What is Prader-Willi Syndrome?

-The treatment is generally directed towards symptomatic relief and problem management.
+The treatment is generally directed toward symptomatic relief and problem management.

 The treatment plan needs to be continuously reassessed as the child grows older as it needs changes.

-Early diagnosis and treatment of PWS can go a long way in improving their quality of life and help them reach their full potential.
+Early diagnosis and treatment of PWS can go a long way in improving their quality of life and helping them reach their full potential.

 Children with PWS require proper care apart from specific symptomatic treatments.
 Most children can benefit from the following:

-Infants with PWS have low muscle tone consequentially they are unable to breastfeed properly.
+Infants with PWS have low muscle tone consequently they are unable to breastfeed properly.
 A pediatrician can help by recommending special feeding methods and prescribing high-calorie diets.
-Use of a Nasogastric tube may be required.
+The use of a Nasogastric tube may be required.

 A proper diet low on calories but providing necessary nutrition is key in managing the weight of PWS in children.
 Supplemental vitamins and minerals are required for balanced growth.
-Proper diet complemented with increased physical activity help in weight management.
+A proper diet complemented with increased physical activity helps in weight management.
 The child should exercise for at least 60 minutes.
 The exercise routine should be broken down into multiple 5- 10 minute sessions in children having decreased energy levels.

 As the desire for appetite in children with PWS is high, parents need to keep strict vigilance on their eating habits, there should be proper meal times, food should be kept out of their view and no extra feeding should be done.